ManelNavarro/JHU-Cleaning-Data-assignment/CodeBook.md

 + STANDING
 + LAYING

+#### **Average Measures**
-3. **Average Measures**: A list of 66 measures averaged per Subject and Activity.
+A list of 66 measures averaged per Subject and Activity.
 I.e. the average of all observations perfomed by each subject on each activity.
 The measures are just a selection of the original dataset, namely those containing means and standard deviations of the Samsung collected signals.
 Variable names are the same of the original experiment, with a **"mean()"** or **"std()"** suffix for the mean and standard deviation of the signals, respectively, and an **"Avg."** prefix to indicate these have been averaged across all observations per Subject and Activity.
 All variables are numeric.
 Original measures are normalized and bounded within [-1,1].

 Explanation of Samsung originally collected signals ("features"):